You have turned-in this assignment. You can review the lesson and see your previous answers.

 So you're going to use universal indicator to test the pH of three non-metal oxides that have been placed in water.

-So we've got results table here with the name of the non-metal oxide in water.
+So we've got a results table here with the name of the non-metal oxide in water, so nitrogen oxide, phosphorus oxide, sulfur dioxide.

-And then we've got the space for you to write the colour of the universal indicator solution or paper, depends on what's given to you.
+And then we've got space for you to write the color of the universal indicator solution or paper, depends on what's given to you.

-And you may use this sentence data below.
+And you may use this sentence starter below.

-."
-And you're gonna say what colour it turned them or colours it turned them, and you're going to give me a reason for that.
+So it says some, all, or none of the non-metal oxides in water turned universal indicator, and you're gonna say what color it turned them or colors it turned them, and you're going to give me a reason for that.

 So your results may look similar to this.

-So colour of the universal indicator, the nitrogen oxide is going to make it either red or orange, and that means it's acidic, so it's an acid.
+So color of the universal indicator, the nitrogen oxide is going to make it either red or orange, and that means it's acidic, so it's an acid.

-Phosphorous oxide, again, is going to turn them red or orange, and that's also going to be an acid.
+Phosphorus oxide, again, it's going to turn red or orange, and that's also going to be an acid.

 Here's a summary for today's lesson about metal oxides and non-metal oxides.